anitaposch/anita-grav/user/pages/04.blog/articles-2022/221026-ard-betastories/221026-betastories.md

 ---
-title: Bitcoin documentary with Anita Posch on German TV
+title: Documentary about Bitcoin in South Africa with Anita Posch on German TV
 taxonomy:
     tags: [Blog, Features, On the Ground, Bitcoin in Africa]
 routes: